 1. Check Your HDMI Connection

-- If you’re using an HDMI cable for your FireStick, first check the physical connection between the HDMI cable and the HDMI ports at both ends.
+- If you’re using an HDMI cable for your FireStick, check the connection between the HDMI cable and the HDMI ports at both ends.
 Physical connections can loosen over time.
 If there is a loose connection, unplug the cable from the port and plug it back in.
 Even if you don’t see a problem, you may wish to unplug the HDMI cable from both ports and then plug it back in.
 The fix could be that simple.

 - If that doesn’t help, you should check for physical damage to the equipment.
-If you use a cable, ensure that it’s not frayed or cut.
+If you use a cable, ensure it’s not frayed or cut.
 You may need to replace a damaged cable to fix the No Signal error.

 2. Check the Input Source on Your TV